 ManchesterCFD can partner with companies in innovative research projects, funded through InnovateUK's Knowledge Transfer Partnership (KTP) scheme at the University of Manchester (more info).
-The team also offers a comprehensive CFD consultancy for industrial applications.
+The team also offers CFD consultancy and 'Industry-Inspired' student projects at undergraduate and postgraduate levels.

 As experts in Computational Fluid Dynamics and Flow Analysis with over 60 research publications in some of the highest impact journals, we offer a unique, high quality and professional service by world class CFD experts which includes chartered CFD engineers and scientists in an extensive range of areas.